 Students who do not meet the target score as listed above will be referred to Title I to work on specific skill deficit(s) using research-based assessments.
 Entrance criteria are based on a triangulation of assessment data with classroom teacher input.

-Based on these diagnostic assessments, Measures of Academic Progress (MAP), DIBELS, and Standardized Test for the Assessment of Reading (STAR), instruction and interventions will be matched to the student’s needs in one or more of the five pillars of reading (phonemic awareness, phonics, fluency, vocabulary, and comprehension).
+Based on these diagnostic assessments, Measures of Academic Progress (MAP), and Standardized Test for the Assessment of Reading (STAR), instruction and interventions will be matched to the student’s needs in one or more of the five pillars of reading (phonemic awareness, phonics, fluency, vocabulary, and comprehension).
 Progress monitoring data will be collected and analyzed on a continuing basis.

 Parent Communication and Involvement: